{{quoteList ? quoteList.length : 0}}

 Blog详情页

-An Overview of Axial Flux Motor & Axial Flux Motor Magnet
+Development of Axial Flux Motor

-A motor is a machine that converts the energy of the motor into mechanical energy.
-Its working principle is based on the electromagnetic interaction of the magnetic field generated by the coil and magnet contained in the structure.
 It can be divided into two types: axial flux motor and radial flux motor, according to the direction of the magnetic field.
 The world's first motor, invented by Michael Faraday in 1821, belongs to the axial flux type.
 Though the axial flux motor came out earlier, its further development was limited by the material and technological level at that time.
 Conversely, the radial flux motor which was invented by Davenport in 1834 took the lead in development and became known as the simple motor.
-Comparison: Axial Flux motor & Radial Flux Motor Comparison: Axial Flux motor & Radial Flux Motor

-Comparison of Axial Flux motor & Radial Flux Motor
+Comparison: Axial Flux motor & Radial Flux Motor

 The air gap of the axial flux motor is planar, and its air gap magnetic field distribution along the axial direction, that is, the air gap magnetic field is perpendicular to the air gap plane.
 The current development trend of the motor is high speed, low weight, and high efficiency, and the axial flux motor is regarded again under this circumstance.